ajcvickers/ajcvickers.github.io/_posts/2011-03-28-extra-lazy-collection-count-with-ef-4-1-part-2.md

 }
 ```

 <p>The most interesting point to notice about the code above is that the constructor registers an instance of LazyCountCollectionInitializer with the ObjectMaterialized event of the underlying ObjectContext.
-Notice that the entities themselves just have simple ICollection<T> properties and don’t explicitly reference LazyCountCollection.</p>
+Notice that the entities themselves just have simple ICollection<T> properties and don't explicitly reference LazyCountCollection.</p>

-<p>Everything else is pretty straightforward EF 4.1 code so I won’t go into more details here.</p>
+<p>Everything else is pretty straightforward EF 4.1 code so I won't go into more details here.</p>

 <h3>Some tests…</h3>